assuremoss/Kubernetes-testbed/README.md

 #### 1. Customize the Vagrantfile

-Within the Vagrantfile, in order, you can specify the number of master nodes, the master nodes load balancer IP (if you are using an external load balancer, specify the IP address in the lb_ip field), the number of worker nodes, and the CNI network plugin to use (Calico, Cilium, Weave, or Flannel are currently supported).
+Within the Vagrantfile, in order, you can specify the number of master nodes and worker nodes, and the CNI network plugin to use (Calico, Cilium, Weave, or Flannel are currently supported).
 It is recommended not to change the Ubuntu server image.

-By default, if no external Load Balancer IP Address is provided, another machine is spun up with Nginx balancing the requests to the API servers on the master nodes.
+#### 2. Customize the nginx configuration file

+For the nginx load balancer, you need to manually specify the master nodes IPs in the nginx configuration file, which is the `ansible-playbooks/nginx.conf` file.

+For each master node, insert a line like `server <master-node-N-IP>:6443;`.

-#### 2. Spin-up the cluster
+#### 3. Spin-up the cluster

 From the Kubernetes testbed folder, run the following: